weareasterisk/gavel-docs/docs/deploy/configuration.md

 #### SECRET_KEY

 The secret key is used to hash requests and CSRF tokens.
 This must be a long, randomly generated alphanumeric string to be effective.

+#### VIRTUAL_EVENT

+This defines whether your gavel instance is set up for judging a virtual event.
+Setting this to true produces embedded demo videos and long project description in gavel.
+Optimized for judging on a computer rather than mobile phone.